-- Meal plan points are distinct from and in addition to Culinary Cash. - Additional gold points expire at the end of each semester (15 weeks). - Meals are not available on days when the campus is closed during the extended winter and summer breaks. - Commuters and current students who started at the CIA prior to July 1, 2017 may submit a request for a reduced meal plan for \$1,655 (1,400 meal plan points) to Student Dining.
-To make a request, students must first be registered for the semester in which the reduced plan would take place and must submit it no later than the Friday of the third week of that semester.
+- Meal plan points are distinct from and in addition to Culinary Cash. - Additional gold points expire at the end of each semester (15 weeks). - Meals are not available on days when the campus is closed during the extended winter and summer breaks.

-The cost per semester is \$1,655 for the standard meal plan, which includes two meals per day on scheduled class days.
-There are two common kitchen facilities available in the Vineyard Lodge Housing Center for students to use in preparing meals outside of class time.
+The cost per semester is \$1,735 (degree program students) and \$865 (certificate program students) for the standard meal plan, which includes two meals per day on scheduled class days.
+At the CIA at Greystone, there are two common kitchen facilities available in the Vineyard Lodge Housing Center for students to use in preparing meals outside of class time.

-The cost per semester is \$825 for the standard meal plan, which consists of one meal per instructional day based on class schedules.
+The cost per semester is \$865 for the standard meal plan, which consists of one meal per instructional day based on class schedules.

-Culinary Cash
+Culinary Cash New York Campus